 When any application for an alcoholic beverage license is denied for cause or any license is revoked for cause by the mayor and council, the mayor and council shall not accept or consider any application by such applicant or licensee for a license to operate the same type of business within 24 months in the event of a denial for cause and 60 months in the event of a revocation for cause.

-(Ord. of 9-7-1999, § 1(4-158); Ord.
-No. 08-01, § 3, 2-18-2008)

 Sec.
-6-149.
-Approval of applications for sites under construction.
+6-148 Approval of applications for sites under construction.